Particular/ServiceControl.Connector.MassTransit/Container-README.md

 ## Support

 The MassTransit connector is currently in early access.
-If you have any queries or feedback, please let us know at <https://discuss.particular.net/>.
+If you have any queries or feedback, please let us know at <https://discuss.particular.net/tag/masstransit>.

 ## Feedback

-If you miss certain features or have any type of feedback then you can do this at:
+If you miss certain features or have any feedback, then you can do this at:

 - <https://github.com/Particular/ServiceControl.Connector.MassTransit>
 - <https://discuss.particular.net/>